Scruffy40nil/Cass-Brothers_PIM/VISION_API_DEPLOYMENT.md

 ### 1. Pull Latest Code on PythonAnywhere

+**IMPORTANT**: Make sure to pull the very latest code which includes the Vision API bug fix!

 ```bash
 cd ~/mysite  # or wherever your repo is located
 git pull origin main
 ```

+You should see the fix commit: `Fix Vision API to use requests instead of non-existent client`

 ### 2. Install Required Python Package